 Speech and Language Milestones for Toddlers (12-24 Months)

-This is the stage where your child progresses from baby to toddler pretty quickly!
-It's a period of rapid growth, maturity, and brain development.
+Your 1-year-old progresses from baby to toddler pretty quickly!
+This year is a period of rapid growth, maturity, and brain development.

 However, this big leap in language abilities and vocabulary expansion doesn't happen overnight.
-And it certainly doesn’t just happen on its own.
+And it certainly doesn’t happen on its own.
 There are many foundational verbal and nonverbal skills that build upon each other throughout your baby's second year.
-Knowing each of these milestones, and ensuring your early language learner is progressing at a level appropriate for their age, is extremely important to raising an effective communicator.
+It's important for parents to know each of these milestones in order to tell if your toddler is progressing at a level appropriate for their age.

-In this post we will cover all the details about the receptive and expressive language skills that happen between ages 12 and 24 months.
-Receptive language skills refers to how well your child comprehends language, whereas expressive language refers to how well they use language to express their needs, wants, and ideas.
+In this article, we cover all the details about the receptive and expressive language skills that happen between ages 12 and 24 months.
+Receptive language skills refer to how well your child comprehends language.
+Expressive language refers to how well they use language to express their needs, wants, and ideas.

 Receptive language skills (12-18 months)

-Responding to their name: During or shortly after your child's 1st birthday, you should notice that they begin responding to their own name.
+Responding to their name: Close to or shortly after your child's 1st birthday, you should notice that they begin responding to their own name.
 This is a big milestone!
-Additionally, they should respond even if their attention is already focused on something else.
-These responses should be consist, not sporadic, demonstrating they have a good grasp of this skill.
+In addition, they should respond even if their attention is already focused on something else.
+These responses should happen regularly, not just once in awhile.
+Consistently responding shows your baby has a good grasp of this skill.

 Simple directions: During the first half of your child's second year, they should also begin demonstrating the ability to follow simple one-step directions.
 This can be things like, “Come here,” “Sit down,” “Give me _____.”
 When your child is able to follow simple instructions, it is a very good sign that their comprehension abilities are right on track.